anatoliyv/AssistantKit/README.md

 }
 ```

 You can check the exact device version with next code.
-All possible values of `version` could be
+All possible values of `version` can be
-found in `Version` enum, located in the `Version.swift` file.
+found in the `Version` enum, located in the `Version.swift` file.

 ```swift
 let version = Device.version